Projectile has two modes of operation - one is portable and is

 Storing project settings

-From project to project some things may differ even in same language -
+From project to project, some things may differ even in the same

-different coding styles, separate auto-completion sources, etc. If
+language - coding styles, auto-completion sources, etc. If you need

-you need to set some variables according to selected project, you can
+to set some variables according to the selected project, you can use a

 The top-level alist member referenced with the key